uxlfoundation/oneAPI-spec/source/elements/oneTBB/source/uncategorized/flow_graph/async_msg_cls.rst

 messages of type ``T`` and async messages can both receive async messages and can be connected with the ``make_edge`` interface, but handle them differently.
-If the node accepts an async message, it will react to an incoming async message immediately, for example by passing the message directly to its body.
-However, if the node accepts the result type ``T``, the virtual method ``async_msg<T>::finalize()`` will be called and the node will wait for the result availability.
-The ``async_msg<T>::finalize()`` method can be overridden in a derived async message type, e.g. to notify the asynchronous activity that a result is required and/or to set a callback.
+If the node accepts an async message, it reacts to an incoming async message immediately, for example, by passing the message directly to its body.
+However, if the node accepts the result type ``T``, the virtual method ``async_msg<T>::finalize()`` is called and the node waits for the result availability.
+The ``async_msg<T>::finalize()`` method can be overridden in a derived async message type, for example, to notify the asynchronous activity that a result is required and/or to set a callback.

 .. caution::